 University of Kentucky Alzheimer's Disease Center Tissue Bank

-The UK ADC Tissue Bank comprises anonymized brain tissue, blood, and cerebrospinal fluid from patients followed in clinic.
-Post-mortem interval on frozen brain tissue is often <4hrs and all patients have cutting-edge clinical diagnoses in consultation with neurologists, neuropathologists, neuropsychologists, and other staff members in the ADC clinic.
+The UK-ADC Tissue Bank comprises anonymized brain tissue, blood, and cerebrospinal fluid from patients followed in clinic.
+Post-mortem interval on frozen brain tissue is often less than 4 hours and all patients have cutting-edge clinical diagnoses in consultation with neurologists, neuropathologists, neuropsychologists, and other staff members in the ADC clinic.
 All our actions are guided by the principle of deep respect for our patients and the desire to better treat the diseases that afflict them.
-We operate under detailed guidelines that conform to the National Institute on Aging/National Institutes of Health "Biospecimen Best Practice Guidelines for Alzheimer's Disease Centers. (pdf)"
+We operate under detailed guidelines that conform to the National Institute on Aging/National Institutes of Health "Biospecimen Best Practice Guidelines for Alzheimer's Disease Centers."

 - Signed IRB approval document

 - Letter of agreement for transfer of material